Pogil Electron Energy And Light Answers

 The Scientific Foundation of Electron Energy Levels

 Electrons in atoms occupy quantized energy levels, often referred to as shells or orbitals.
-In real terms, these energy levels are discrete, meaning electrons can only exist at specific energy states, not in between.
+These energy levels are discrete, meaning electrons can only exist at specific energy states, not in between.
 When an electron absorbs energy, it can jump from a lower energy level to a higher one.
-Conversely, when an electron falls from a higher energy level to a lower one, it emits energy in the form of a photon of light Most people skip this — try not to..
+Conversely, when an electron falls from a higher energy level to a lower one, it emits energy in the form of a photon of light Worth keeping that in mind..

 The energy of the emitted or absorbed photon corresponds exactly to the energy difference between the two electron levels: